-Residential Weekends are run twice a year in different locations around the UK.
+Residential Weekends are run in different locations around the UK.
 They are for children and young people with a cleft between the ages of 8 and 16, and usually take place from Friday evening to Sunday afternoon.

 They are run by local CLAPA staff and volunteers (usually adults with a cleft) and follow CLAPA’s safeguarding policies.

 These weekends are all about having fun and are largely based around outdoor activities and team challenges.
 There are also indoor craft activities and lots of chances to chill out and build new friendships.

 The Residential Weekend is also about giving young people born with a cleft the chance to meet with others who have the same condition in a safe and fun environment.
 One of the many benefits that children and young people tell us they gain from attending a CLAPA residential weekend is increased confidence, less feelings of social isolation and an increase in self esteem.
 Many children who attend have never been on any CLAPA activity before but soon feel at home, especially after spending the night chatting in their dorm rooms!
 Because these weekends are aimed at children and young people living in a particular region, friendships can continue long after everyone says their goodbyes on the Sunday.

 As one parent said after a residential weekend at Kingswood in Staffordshire…

 I just wanted to say how thrilled Lucy was and still is about Kingswood.
 She absolutely loved it.
 I think it was a lot of firsts for Lucy.
 She had never been away from home before, other than with my parents.
 She had never experienced meeting with any other cleft children, so again, that really opened her eyes.
 As for Kingswood itself, she thoroughly enjoyed every single aspect of it!
 She is still talking about it daily now. “when I was at Kingswood….”
 Is still the beginning of many of Lucy’s sentences!